 Windows is a powerful operating system, but it often comes with crappy bloatware.
-Follow the step-by-step instructions to remove the bloatware and optimize your Windows 11 and 10.
+Follow the step-by-step instructions to remove pre-installed software and boost your Windows 11 and 10 PC performance.

-When we buy a new PC, we expect it to be clean & not filled with apps.
-However, Windows comes with pre-installed applications that are hard to remove.
-These applications not only take storage space but are annoying too.
-If you don’t like these apps and would like to clean the Start menu of your Windows 11, & 10, you have come to the right place.
+When we purchase a new computer, we want it to be clean and uncluttered.
+However, for convenience, Windows has pre-installed software that is difficult to delete.
+These applications not only take up storage space but are annoying, too.
+If you don’t like these apps and want to clean the Start menu of your Windows 11, & 10, you have come to the right place.

 In this post, we will discuss how to remove Windows 11 & 10 bloatware.

 But can these apps be removed?
-Fortunately, there are certain ways to remove bloatware.
-Let’s look at how we can remove bloatware from Windows.
+Luckily, there are certain ways to remove bloatware.
+The post explains all about it in detail.

 How to Remove Bloatware from Windows?

-All versions of Windows, including the latest Windows 11 come with a large amount of bloatware.
-If you know the right instructions one can easily get rid of Bloatware.
+All versions of Windows, including the latest Windows 11, come with a large amount of bloatware.
+If you know the right instructions, you can easily get rid of Bloatware.

 List of Windows 11 Bloatware – 2022